-- grid (GridBase) The grid for which the boundary conditions are defined - axis (int) The axis to which this boundary condition is associated - upper (bool) Indicates whether this boundary condition is associated with the upper or lower side of the axis. - data (dict) The dictionary defining the boundary condition - rank (int) The tensorial rank of the field for this boundary condition creates boundary from a given string identifier

-- grid (GridBase) The grid for which the boundary conditions are defined - axis (int) The axis to which this boundary condition is associated - upper (bool) Indicates whether this boundary condition is associated with the upper or lower side of the axis. - condition (str) Identifies the boundary condition - rank (int) The tensorial rank of the field for this boundary condition - \\kwargs Additional arguments passed to the constructor get\data(idx)
+- grid (GridBase) The grid for which the boundary conditions are defined - axis (int) The axis to which this boundary condition is associated - upper (bool) Indicates whether this boundary condition is associated with the upper or lower side of the axis.

 '''

+• data (dict) - The dictionary defining the boundary condition

+• rank (int) - The tensorial rank of the field for this boundary condition

+Return type

+BCBase

+classmethod from str (grid, axis, upper, condition, , rank=0, kwargs)

+creates boundary from a given string identifier

+Parameters

+• grid (GridBase) - The grid for which the boundary conditions are defined

+• axis (int) - The axis to which this boundary condition is associated

+• upper (bool) - Indicates whether this boundary condition is associated with the upper or

+lower side of the axis.

+• condition (str) - Identifies the boundary condition

+• rank (int) - The tensorial rank of the field for this boundary condition

+• kwargs - Additional arguments passed to the constructor

+Return type

+BCBase

+get_data(idx)

+Parameters

 idx(Tuple[int, ...])-

-'''
+Return type

 Tuple[float, Dict[int, float]]

-classmethod get\help()
+classmethod get_help()

 Return information on how boundary conditions can be set

-get\mathematical\representation(field\name='C')

-'''
+Return type

+str

+get_mathematical_representation (field_name='C')

+return mathematical representation of the boundary condition

 Parameters

 field_name (str) -

 Return type

 get_virtual_point (arr, idx=None)

 Parameters

-idx(Tuple[int, ...] | None) -
+idx (Tuple[int, ...] | None) -

 Return type

 float

-homogeneous: bool

-determines whether the boundary condition depends on space

-Type

-bool
+'''

+'''

 make_adjacent_evaluator()

 Return type

 AdjacentEvaluator

 make_ghost_cell_sender()

 return function that might mpi_send data to set ghost cells for this boundary

 Return type

 GhostCellSetter

 make_ghost_cell_setter()

 return function that sets the ghost cells for this boundary

 Return type

 GhostCellSetter

 abstract make_virtual_point_evaluator()

 Return type

 VirtualPointEvaluator

 names: List[str]

 identifiers used to specify the given boundary class

 Type

 list

 normal: bool = False

 determines whether the boundary condition only affects normal components.

 If this flag is False, boundary conditions must specify values for all components of the field.
 If True, only the

 normal components at the boundary are specified.

 Type

 bool

 property periodic: bool

 whether the boundary condition is periodic

 Type

 bool

-'''

-'''

 abstract set_ghost_cells(data_full, , args=None)

+set the ghost cell values for this boundary

+Parameters

+data_full (ndarray) -

+Return type

+None

+to_subgrid(subgrid)

+converts this boundary condition to one valid for a given subgrid

+Parameters

+• subgrid (GridBase) - Grid of the new boundary conditions

+• self (TBC) -

+Returns

+Boundary conditions valid on the subgrid

 '''